Hospitals cancel operations and appeal for help as summer crisis bears down

 Hospitals in the northwest, a hotspot for Covid infections, are already opening up extra wards to cope with Covid pressure, the Manchester Evening News reported, with hospitals seeing queues outside A&E.

-Some NHS trusts sought ‘mutual aid’ from Cheshire and Merseyside in terms of transferring ICU patients to keep some beds free.
+Some NHS trusts sought “mutual aid” from Cheshire and Merseyside in terms of transferring ICU patients to keep some beds free.

 Meanwhile, the Health Service Journal has reported operations being cancelled in Newcastle.